caseyocampo/react-todo-app/README.md

 # Getting started

-Running this repo on your machine
+To run this repo on your machine.

 1. Clone this repo.
 2. Use `npm start` to run on localhost.